cjustinas/BSW-Data-Course/chapter4.md

 xp: 100
 skills: 2
 ```
+Your manager approached you stating that the system used for capturing customer's home planet has gone down.
+However, since other variables are not affected, maybe you can build a Decision Tree that would automatically predict the customer's planet of origin?

 Machine Learning is a complex and difficult science that takes years to master.
-Luckily
+Luckily, there are plenty of libraries that make it easy to implement a basic model without much prior training.

+We will focus on the `sklearn` library that contains all the necessary functions for a Machine Learning project.

 `@instructions`
-1) Select the `tree` module from the sklearn library and import the `DecissionTreeClassifier`
+1) Select the `tree` module from the sklearn library and import the `DecisionTreeClassifier`

 2) Select the `metrics` module from the `sklearn` library and import `accuracy_score`

-The code to import the `train_test_split` functions has already been writen for you.
+The code to import the `train_test_split` functions has already been written for you.

 `@pre_exercise_code`
 ```{python}